joushx/jQuery.EAN13/README.md

 ##Usage##

 ###Include Plugin###
-Insert the following code into the `head`-section of you page:
+Insert the following code into the `head` section of you page:

 ```html
 <script type="text/javascript" src="jQuery.EAN13.min.js"></script>